Looking for the perfect brand name for your new startup?

 Start with some simple word association games.
 Write down, say or shout as many words associated with your brand as possible.

 You want ideally to have dozens, or even hundreds, of contenders.
 These can then be narrowed down to just a few which you or your team think are worth testing out.
+A good place to start is with this in-depth article from Squadhelp, that exhausts all angles of choosing a brand.

 If you’re working on your own, friends and family may be able to give you useful feedback.